stormseed/daykeep-calendar-quasar/readme.md

 ![screenshot](https://stormseed.github.io/quasar-calendar/statics/quasar_calendar_snap.png)

 Despite the name, Quasar Calendar is not an official Quasar plugin.
 There is a forthcoming Quasar application extension coming called [QCalendar (@quasar/qcalendar)](https://github.com/quasarframework/app-extension-qcalendar) that will be the official calendar plugin for the framework.
+We intend to keep this respository up to date until QCalendar is officially ready (and perhaps beyond).

 ## Demo